-§ Verifiable Public Registry v1 Specification
+§ Verifiable Public Registry v2 Specification

-Specification Status: Approved
+Specification Status: Preview

 Latest Draft: verana-labs/verifiable-trust-vpr-spec